 To this end, SCOR closely monitors developments in the arena of climate change, notably as part of the steering of emerging risks (via the Group's Emerging or Changing Hazards' Observatory), but also through the enhancement of its climate risk capabilities.
-SCOR also supports a collaborative approach, as illustrated by its very early support for OASIS, a British nonprofit t organization developing a free, open source platform for the modelling of climate events.
+SCOR also supports a collaborative approach, as illustrated by its very early support for OASIS, a British nonprofit organization developing a free, open source platform for the modelling of climate events.
 This collaboration is further enhanced since early 2016 by the Group's membership of Climate-KIC, the largest public-private partnership in the field of innovation designed to combat climate change.

 SCOR's Corporate Foundation is also involved in the promotion of climate research.
 In 2015, the Foundation organized a scientific seminar combining a range of disciplines (climate, economics, actuarial), with a keynote speech delivered by Jean Tirole, winner of the Nobel Prize for Economics.
 This seminar was awarded the COP 21 label.
-Additional information can be found on scor-climaterisks-2015.
+In the wake of this first conference, the Foundation organized in March 2017 a second scientific event, on risk modelling, including climate risks, and how it can contribute to the development of risk transfer mechanisms.

 The Group's support for climate change adaptation strategies is backed at the highest level of the company.
-SCOR's Chairman and Chief Executive Officer has co-chaired the Extreme Events and Climate Risks working group since May 2015.
+SCOR's Chairman and Chief Executive Officer has co-chaired the Extreme Events and Climate Risks working group of the Geneva Association since May 2015.